 Submerge your feet in a liter of warm water plus a cup of apple cider vinegar for 20 minutes.
 Then, take your feet out of the water and dry them thoroughly.
 This is an excellent home remedy for onychomycosis.

 Read also: 5 Natural Solutions for Ingrown Toenails

 Make a paste with baking soda and warm water.
 You can put it on the infected areas and let sit for a few minutes.
 Rinse and dry properly.

 Blend an onion.
-With a cotton ball, put the juice on the infected nail or nails.
+With a cotton ball, put the juice on the infected nail.
 Let sit for a half hour and then rinse and dry.

 Make a mixture of two drops of oregano oil plus a tablespoon of olive oil.
 Apply directly to your infected nails.